robhowell/rvanillatodo/README.md

 # Vanilla ES + R • [TodoMVC](http://todomvc.com)

-> A port of the [Vanilla JS Example](http://todomvc.com/examples/vanillajs/), but translated into ES using R framework, a very simple and small "fremawork" for building user interfaces.
+> A port of the [Vanilla JS Example](http://todomvc.com/examples/vanillajs/), but translated into ES using R framework, a very simple and small "framework" for building user interfaces.

 ## Learning ES6